Enjoy a day trip to Yamagata Zao's hot springs! We'll also introduce a model itinerary recommended by the author

 Google Map

-After bathing, take a break with local alcohol!
+After your bath, take a break with a local drink!
 "Yamagata Sake Museum"

 Yamagata Sake Museum

-After a good sweat in the hot springs, we also recommend quenching your thirst with delicious Yamagata alcohol.
-Located about a 5-minute walk from the center of the hot spring town, the Yamagata Sake Museum offers sake from 49 breweries in Yamagata Prefecture, making it easy to enjoy a taste of sake.
+After working up a good sweat in the hot springs, we recommend quenching your thirst with some delicious Yamagata sake.
+The Yamagata Sake Museum , has a selection of sake from 49 breweries in Yamagata Prefecture, allowing you to enjoy a casual tasting and comparison.

-There are also exhibits related to sake inside the restaurant, and a relaxing space where you can relax with a sake in hand.
+The store also has exhibits related to sake, and has a relaxing atmosphere where you can relax with a glass of sake in hand

 Yamagata Sake Museum